vatskishan03/copy/README.md

        Enter your text in the editor.
        Click "Create" to generate a unique token.

-2. Share the token:
+2. Share the token,
-       Copy the generated token
+       Copy the generated token.
        Share it with others who need access to your text

-3. Join a collaboration:
+3. Join a collaboration,
-       Enter the token in the "Join Collaboration" box Click "Receive" to load the content
+       Enter the token in the "Join Collaboration" box.
+       Click "Receive" to load the content.
        All connected users can edit in real-time

 Contributing